Charles Edward Jennings: Commander-in-chief of the Armée d'Angleterre

 Speeches were made expressive of the rapid progress which republicanism had made in their native country, and of the strong desire of the Catholics and Dissenters to throw off the yoke of England, (that yoke which Kilmaine in his boyhood had been taught by his father to abhor and to hate).
 Irish rebel leader Napper Tandy, was in the chair for most of the night, on his left sat none other than Thomas Paine, and on his right sat Kilmaine, who, immediately after the banquet, had to leave Paris to rejoin his column of the army on the coast.

-The future Irish Republic was enthusiastically saluted by Kilmaine that night, and every confidence (though merry) expressed in the accomplishment of his most ardent desire for the magnificent emancipation of Ireland.
+Kilmaine acknowledged the future Irish Republic that night and expressed confidence that Irish independence would eventually be achieved.

 Within days hundreds of gunboats were ordered to be prepared, and transports were to be collected at Dunkirk, to be protected from the Royal Navy by a Batavian Navy squadron then at the mouth of the Scheldt.
 Meanwhile, the condition of France was then absolutely desperate and wild.
 In April, Kilmaine returned to Paris, after having executed, by order of the government, a survey of all the coasts of France and Holland (then reduced to a province of the former).
 He was promptly appointed Commander-in-Chief of the Armée d'Angleterre destined for the invasion of the British Isles.
 The position which had been meant for Louis Desaix, the hero of Marengo, was now bestowed upon him.
 As the supreme chief of command of this famous militia force, the eyes of all Europe were now fixed firmly on him.